The Contractors State License Board (CSLB) is the governing agency for general manufactured housing contractors in the state of California.

 The state contractors board in California allows you to check the status of your application at any time.

-You will need to be issued an application fee number, which typically arrives up to a month after you have submitted your application.
+You will need to be issued a C-47 license application fee number, which typically arrives up to a month after you have submitted your application.

 This basically means your application is received and you can now check the status here